gespinoza/datarodsexplorer/docs/DREUserGuide.md

 Notice that dates after Nov 24 in (a) are grayed out; this is because they are &quot;fenced off&quot; as not ready for viewing.
 Similarly, years prior to 1979 (e) are not available, nor are dates before Jan 2, 1979 (f).

-==**Tip**==: You can edit the date directly, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.
+**Tip**: You can edit the date directly, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.

-==**Tip**==: Sometimes you may find that you can get a gridded variable map for a date and time, but you cannot get a time series with that end date/time.
+**Tip**: Sometimes you may find that you can get a gridded variable map for a date and time, but you cannot get a time series with that end date/time.
 If this happens, **try changing the end-date to a day earlier, or a month earlier**.
 If it works then, it was possible that the time series was in the process of being updated, and was not yet indexed through the end date indicated in the NASA CMR registry.

 ### <a name="map-controls"></a>Using the map controls panel